 Helps you plan for irregular expenses

 Quarterly tax payments, annual insurance premiums, and end-of-year bonuses are predictable, but they're easy to underfund when cash flow is inconsistent.
 Profit First forces you to set aside a percentage from every dollar that comes in, even if it's just a few dollars.
 Over time, those small deposits add up.
-When the tax bill arrives, the money's already there.
+When the tax bill arrives, the money is already there.

-Keeps your finances organized
+Keeps your finances organised

 Business expenses can get messy when everything runs through a single checking account.
 Separating revenue into dedicated accounts gives you instant clarity.
 You know exactly how much you have for operating costs, how much is earmarked for taxes, and how much you can take as owner's pay.
 No guessing, no mental math, no spreadsheets to reconcile at the end of the month.